Widget not in any sidebars

 Melatonin, a hormone that helps control your natural sleep cycle can be helpful in reducing the time it takes to fall asleep.
 Although, the effect may be mild.
 Side effects may include headache or daytime sleepiness.

-Valerian is also sometimes taken as a sleep aid with mixed results but does not appear to have any side effects.
+Valerian, a natural dietary supplement, is also sometimes taken as a sleep aid and does not appear to have any side effects.

 When should I talk to my Doctor